Don't Wait Till it's Too Late: Spotting Unsafe Trees

-Tree removal can be a complicated and potentially hazardous task.
-If a tree has died, diseased, or in danger of falling, it could require removal in order to protect property and make sure that the tree is safe.
-But how do you tell if a tree needs to be cut down?
-We’ll guide you through the signs to look out for and help you decide whether it’s time to call in experts.
+Tree removal is a complex and possibly dangerous job.
+If a tree is dying or ill-healthed, or is at risk of falling, it might have to be removed in order to avoid damage to property and guarantee safety.
+But how do you tell if a tree needs to be removed?
+This article will guide you through the warning signs to be looking for and help you figure out the right time to call in experts.

 Dead or dying trees

-One of the evident signs that a plant must be taken down is when it is dead or dying.
-Dead trees are without leaves and may have a lifeless appearance.
-If a tree doesn’t have leaves or evidence of new growth, it’s probably dead.
-In addition, the bark of a dead tree could be cracked, dry, or peeling.
+One of the most evident signs that a plant needs to be removed is when it is dead or dying.
+Dead trees are without leaves and may appear lifeless.
+If a tree is without leaves or signs of growth, it’s probably dead.
+Additionally, the bark of a dead tree may be dry, cracked or peeling.

 Trees with diseases

-Trees with diseases can pose a threat to the other plants and trees within the vicinity.
-The signs of disease that are common for trees include yellowing leaves, wilted branches, and mushrooms growing at the base and the top.
-If you suspect your tree is suffering from disease It is essential to have it inspected by a certified arborist.
+The trees that are sick may pose a threat to other trees and plants in the surrounding area.
+The most common signs of disease on trees are yellowing leaves, wilted branches, and mushroom growth at the bottom or the trunk.
+If you suspect your tree might be suffering from disease, it’s important to have it inspected by a certified arborist.

 Leaning Trees